the-turing-way/the-turing-way/book/website/community-handbook/persona.md

 (ch-persona)=
 # Personas & Pathways in _The Turing Way_

+As a community-driven and open source project, we are aware that each of our participants will have different backgrounds, different cultures, different time zones, different levels of skills and very different lived experiences.

+To understand and share how our contributors or users might interact with the project, we have created this chapter of _The Turing Way_'s persona and Pathway.
 Persona is a detail of an imaginary user or member, based on real-world observations and understandings of existing members or potential future members.

-Persona is useful when paired with pathways, which captures how those contributors or users might interact with our project.
+It is meaningful when paired with pathways through which these personas engage with a project.

-As a community-driven and open source project, we are aware that each of our participants will have different backgrounds, different cultures, different time zones, different levels of skills and very different lived experiences.

 *“Alone, we can do so little; together, we can do so much” – Helen Keller*